Long-Beach-Nonprofit-Guide/docs/docs/draft-articles-of-incorporation.md

 1. **Board review**: I presented the draft articles of incorporation to the board at the initial board meeting for review and approval.

+## Outcomes

+Drafted articles of incorporation for the organization ready for board approval.

 ## Cost

 - None